Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

 \subsection{One-shot Evaluation Methods}

-The one-shot method only requires training one neural architecture during the whole search process (i.e., $|\mathcal{A}^t|=1$).
-It it is also called the weight-sharing method in the field of NAS.
+As indicated in Fig.~\ref{one_shot_workflow}, the one-shot method only requires training one neural architecture during the whole search process (i.e., $|\mathcal{A}^{EEM}|=1$).
+It is also called the weight-sharing method in the field of NAS.
 Because only one network (also called ``supernet'') needs to be trained, the method is cost-saving.
 Depending on whether architecture search and supernet training are coupled, the existing one-shot methods can be classified into \emph{path-based methods} and \emph{gradient-based methods}.
+All of them do not rely on the pre-build models, and the runtime only comprises evaluation time.